Trusted Employee Screening Services | Rapid Screening

 Background Check Laws in Connecticut

 The laws in Connecticut regarding background checks are relatively tight.
 For example, an employer is required to get written consent from a candidate before spending any time conducting a background check on them.
-In addition, the law restricts the number of years a criminal background check should go back into a person’s history, usually seven years.

 Ban-the-Box Law

 Connecticut’s “Ban-the-Box” law prohibits employers from requiring prospective employees to indicate on job applications that they have experienced criminal convictions in the past.
-The law provides job equity for people with criminal records and delays background checks closer to the end of the hiring process.

 Drug Testing Laws

 Connecticut also governs drug testing.
 Under this law, an employer shall provide written notice to all employees with a clear and consistent drug testing policy.
-Random drug testing may only take place under specific circumstances of an employee in a safety-sensitive position.

 Employment Verification Check

 An employment verification check serves as proof that the applicant’s claimed work experience is accurate.
-It involves contacting previous employers to verify employment details and is a standard part of the employee screening process.
+It involves contacting previous employers to verify employment details and is a standard part of the employee screening services process.

 COVID-19 Employee Screening Questions